zilinissleepin/freqtrade/docs/exchanges.md

 }
 ```

+If you've registered with OKX on the host my.okx.com (OKX EAA)- you will need to use `"myokx"` as the exchange name.
+Using the wrong exchange will result in the error "OKX Error 50119: API key doesn't exist" - as the 2 are separate entities.

 !!!
 Warning
     OKX only provides 100 candles per api call.
 Therefore, the strategy will only have a pretty low amount of data available in backtesting mode.